b4udie/spy-terms/docs/terms.md

 Restrictions: You may not share, sell, reverse-engineer, modify, or redistribute the app.

-Privacy: Data collection and use are governed by our Privacy Policy (link).
+Privacy: Data collection and use are governed by our [Privacy Policy](https://b4udie.github.io/spy-terms/terms.html).

 Support: No maintenance or support is provided.